erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

   servers.

 IIAs need not be formally signed with qualified electronic signatures.
-However, HEIs need an official partner approval of their IIA copies.
+However, HEIs need an official partner's approval of their IIA copies.
 The approval process is supported by two other APIs:

  * **[Interinstitutional Agreements Approval API][iias-approval]** is used to approve agreements sent by their partners